ChrisZie/HugoSymphony/content/_index.md

 - heroHeading: And the whole planet is your audience
 slides:
 - caption: The Orchestra
-  description: 'Join our global network of world-changing Organizations and Volunteers by having the very best tools to change the world in your own spectacular way.
-Our mission is to help you get those tools.'
+  description: 'Join our global network of world-changing Organizations and Volunteers by having the best tools to protect our planet.<br><br>Our singular mission is to help you get these tools.'

 - caption: The Instruments
   description: 'Which tools?
-Critical Volunteer Management Processes, Volunteer Management Software, and Volunteer Training Presentations.
-Get these tools - start changing the world.'
+Critical Volunteer Management Processes, Volunteer Management Software, and Volunteer Training Presentations.<br><br>Get these tools - start changing the world in your own way.'

 - caption: The Harmony
-  description: 'Read our blog!
-We spend a LOT of time staying updated on the very best information to manage volunteers.
-We then pass the highlights of that awesome know-how on to you to help you mobilize your volunteers into a truly powerhouse team.'
+  description: We invest a LOT of time staying updated on the very best tools and techniques to mobilize your volunteers into a powerhouse team.<br><br>We then share the most awesome bits with you, so read our Blog!

 - caption: The Ensemble
-  description: 'What is better than working alone to change the world?<br>A WORLD of partners changing the world with you.
-Follow us on Social Media and meet the incredible global team focused on protecting our planet together.'
+  description: What's better than struggling to change the world alone?
+Changing it with a WORLD of partners that have your back every step of the way.<br><br>Follow us on Social Media and meet your fellow Eco-Warriors.

 cards: